“It’s important to stay safe whilst getting off”

 TR anchors should balance security of the climber while avoiding creating excess rope drag being too far from the edge.
 If you place an anchor several feet away from the edge it will be much safer to build an anchor but it will be harder to create one where the master point extends over the cliff edge, making rope drag a concern.
-In some areas there is a boulder or tree that climbers can tether to to safely access the anchors.
+In some areas, there is a boulder or tree that climbers can tether to to safely access the anchors.
 Another strategy is to place the bolts farther back from the edge with a large space between them.
 While this requires climbers to bring longer anchor building materials to create an equalized anchor over the edge it allows them to practice better edge security.
-Keep in mind in most multi-pitch and big wall anchors there will only be two bolts since the follower will be able to remove the gear the leader installed.
+Keep in mind in most multi-pitch and big wall anchors the only hardware will be two bolts since the follower is able to remove the gear the leader used.

 We all know it is important to still be able to get off even when high.
 Of course you can still set up top ropes on routes that you cannot walk up to or more importantly walk off, but they require a bit more permanent hardware if route developers don’t expect climbers to leave their own gear to get safely back to the ground.
 Whether used for multi pitch rappel routes or single pitch climbs, and the ethics of the area, there will be several different lower off anchors.

 Titanium has become popular as photos of corroded bolts float around the internet.
 However, keep in mind that stainless steel holds up twice as long with ropes running over it.
 So if you set up a popular lower off anchor, unless you are in Thailand or right next to the ocean, steel chains, rings and hooks will handle the rope abrasion better.
-Just be sure to use stainless chain, rings and hooks, not only for corrosion resistance, but also so it doesn’t stain the rock with rust or zinc streaks like zinc coated anchors.
+Just be sure to use stainless chain, rings and hooks, not only for corrosion resistance, but also so it doesn’t stain the rock with rust or discolor the rock when the zinc coating leaches off.
 See the Book of Metal for more about this.

 Closed systems require the rope to be untied from the climber and threaded through the lower off or rappel.
 Examples include chain, rings and quicklinks.
 This is very common on multi-pitch rappels since you have the ends of the rope handy and accessible.
 However, if you have to thread your rope through a closed system after just a single pitch, and you are tied into the rope, you have to connect yourself, untie and then thread it through.
 These extra steps add extra risk.

 Horizontal vs Offset

 Horizontally aligned bolts are a very common set up.
 Two bolts more or less at equal height a least a hand width apart.
 If traditional hangers are used at least two links are needed to orient the rope parallel to the wall, not pinched into the wall.
 Some manufacturers make horizontal hangers to address this issue.
-Keep in mind that if the two rap rings or quick links are spaced out and don’t come to a single point, it can create twisting in the ropes.
+Keep in mind that if the two rap rings or quick links are spaced out and don’t come to a single point, it can create twisting as the rope is pulled thru.

 Rings: Several climbing manufactures offer welded rings specifically designed for lower off/rappel anchors.
 They are often sold attached to hangers but can be purchased separately and connected with a quicklink.
-Unlike quicklinks, rings are able to spin and spread wear from the rope on more than two points.
 Avoid the rolled aluminum variety as they are much weaker and more susceptible to wear.

-Chains: Chains are used to extend the master points to minimize rope drag or connect other anchor components, even though the last link of chain is common to lower off from.
+Chains: Chains are used to extend the master points to minimize rope drag or connect other anchor components, the last link of chain is also commonly used as a lower off.
 Chains can also provide extra clip in points for building anchors and hauling.
 While harder to source and more expensive, long link chain has more area to clip carabiners.
 Stainless is preferred but since chain is usually easy to replace other types of steel are often used.
 Not ideal as these often leave streaks of rust and can discolor the rock as the coating dissolves.
 Down sides of chain include: high visual impact, wasteful as you cut chain to length and heavy to carry when developing.
 Designing anchors to avoid chain saves a lot of headache.